CU-DBMI/set-website/about/index.md

 We have given workshops and personalized lessons related to Docker, cloud services, and more.
 We're always happy to set up a session to discuss technical trade whenever someone has the need.

-Here are some notable links to check out of you want to learn more from us:
+Here are some notable links to check out if you want to learn more from us:

 - ???